kencormican/milestoneProjectTwo/READMe.md

 3       | As a Returning Visitor, I would like to be able to see how the Peak compares to now?                                                              |

 *  To facilate the Returning Visitor Goals:
-    1. The [Age](assets/images/firstTimeGender.jpg) specific Doughnut Charts provides statics for each age group ranging from infants through to pensioners.
+    - The [Age](assets/images/firstTimeAge.jpg) specific Doughnut Charts provides statics for each age group ranging from infants through to pensioners.
-    2. Bar Charts provide Daily COVID information for the duration of the pandemic that highlight the Nationwide peak [Daily Confirmed Cases](assets/images/returningVisitorPeakVsNow.jpg) aand Deaths.
+    - Bar Charts provide Daily COVID information for the duration of the pandemic that highlight the Nationwide peak [Daily Confirmed Cases](assets/images/returningVisitorPeakVsNow.jpg) and Deaths.

 #### Frequent User Goals